krishna-waidande/krishna-waidande.github.io/trello.md

 Most of them are paid software **:(**

-There are more software in the market which are free of cost, provide different features & easy to use.
+There are softwares in the market which are free of cost, provide different features & easy to use.
 Let me tell you about the software I am using to keep track of my task.

 ## [TRELLO](https://trello.com)